-After taking a closer look at the original antagonizes profile, I realized that he had over ten-thousand followers.
-I could not recall when or how I had become this person’s ‘friend’, but none of that mattered at this point.
-The social media monster had me in his grasp, and I was being eaten alive.
+After taking a closer look at the original antagonist’s profile, I realized this person had over ten-thousand followers.
+I could not recall when or how I had become this person’s ‘friend’, but that no longer mattered.
+This social media monster—THIS TROLL—this little person desperate for the world to pay attention to them—had me in their grasp.

 QUESTION FOR REFLECTION:

 Is virtual socialization (social media) bringing people together or tearing them apart?
 Give examples of both the good and bad it is causing and state why you believe one is doing more than the other.

 The Teacher’s Playlist: